If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 You have blood loss that creates a shortage of red blood cells

 Heavy periods may cause low iron levels in women.
 Internal bleeding, such as in your digestive or urinary tract, can cause blood loss.
 This can be caused by conditions such as a stomach ulcer or ulcerative colitis.
 Other reasons for blood loss include:

 - taking aspirin or a similar medicine for a long time.

 How is anemia diagnosed?

-Contact your healthcare provider if you think you might have anemia.
+Contact your healthcare provider if you think you or your child might have anemia.
+They may do a physical exam and review your health history and symptoms.
 To diagnose anemia, your healthcare provider will probably test your blood.
+This test is called a complete blood count (CBC).
 If you have anemia, your healthcare provider may need to do other tests to find out what’s causing it.

 How is anemia treated?

 Treatment depends on what’s causing your anemia.
 For example, if anemia results from losing too much blood, your healthcare provider will need to treat the cause of your blood loss.
 If anemia results from your diet being too low in iron, your healthcare provider may recommend a change in your diet or iron pills.